-An electric brake controller for a trailer is often installed as an aftermarket part to assist with the braking of a towing vehicle.
-For lightweight trailers, a brake controller is not necessarily required but for trailer with a gross weight of over a thousand pounds, its highly recommended.
+An electric brake controller is often installed as an aftermarket part to assist with the braking of a towing vehicle.
+For lightweight trailers, a brake controller is not necessarily required but it is for trailer with a gross weight of over 1,000 LBS.

-There are two different types of brake controllers that are time delayed and proportional.
+There are two different types of brake controller, which are time delayed and proportional braking.
 The controller is installed under the dashboard of the towing vehicle and wired to the trailers brakes.
 It is activated when the driver brakes in the towing car, which activates the trailer’s electric brakes.

 Table of Contents